Why Are You Losing Muscle On A GLP-1

 First, let’s acknowledge what’s actually true!

-Yes — under-eating due to appetite suppression can lead to muscle loss.
 Yes — if you’re not prioritizing protein and you’re in a significant caloric deficit, your body will sacrifice lean tissue.
 That’s not specific to GLP-1s.
 That happens on every restrictive diet protocol that’s ever existed.

 The difference is that when someone loses muscle on a low-calorie diet, we blame the diet.
 When someone loses muscle on a GLP, we blame the peptide.
 Same mechanism, completely different narrative.

 What I want to walk you through are the four factors I assess in every single client who comes to me concerned about muscle loss — and I promise you, none of them showed up the day they started a GLP.
+And quite frankly, while many of my clients use various peptides and peptide stacks that we customize for their needs, not many of them even need a GLP!

 ** Are you ready to up level your approach?
 The Wellness Collective is an innovative, private community off of social media, where women over 40 can explore cutting-edge strategies beyond basic Keto and Carnivore Diet approaches!
 This uncensored community combines advanced nutrition strategies, hormone optimization, peptide protocols and performance enhancement techniques, all backed by almost 20 years of real clinical experience and science-based research.
 Click here for details!**